browserengineering/book/book/html.md

         self.parent = parent
 ```

-Constructing a tree of nodes from source code is called parsing, and
+Constructing a tree of nodes from source code is called parsing.
+A
-it's a little more complex than `lex`, so we're going to want to break
-the process into several functions.
-To store the tree, and to keep all
-those functions organized, let's create a new `HTMLParser` class.

-A parser builds a tree one element or text node at a time.
+parser builds a tree one element or text node at a time.
 But that
 means the parser needs to store an *incomplete* tree.
 For example,
 suppose the parser is has so far read this bit of HTML: